Carceral-Ecologies/Carceral-Proximity-Analysis/README.md

   * Commit code often and follow the recommendations in the Documentation Guidelines for formatting commit messages.
   * Test your code locally before issuing a pull request.
   * Issue a pull request for each change.
-  * Follow the project's coding style (using K&R-style indentation and bracketing, commenting above each feature, and using snake case for variables).